Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 Triggered on the start of the song.

 ### onEndSong()
 Triggered on the end of the song just like `onDestroy()`, this will be delayed if you unlocked an achievment.
-Add `return Function_Stop` if you wan't to stop the song from ending.
+Add `return Function_Stop` if you want to stop the song from ending.

-If not, use `return Function_Continue` if you wan't to end the song.
+If not, use `return Function_Continue` if you want to end the song.

 ***

 # Substate Functions
 ### onPause()
 Triggered when you're in the pause screen of the game while not on a cutscene or cutscene.
-Add `return Function_Stop` if you wan't to stop the player from going to the pause screen.
+Add `return Function_Stop` if you want to stop the player from going to the pause screen.

-If not, use `return Function_Continue` if you wan't to access the pause screen.
+If not, use `return Function_Continue` if you want to access the pause screen.

 ### onResume()
 Triggered after the game has been resumed from a pause.
 Not necessarily from the pause screen, but most likely is!!!